Aviator for Analysis

 Edit last prompt

-You can edit the last prompt sent without having to retype or reconstruct complex queries.
+You can edit the last prompt sent without retyping or reconstructing complex queries.

 Note:

 • Editing is only available for the last message in each chat session and becomes accessible after a page refresh or navigation between tabs or pages.
-This feature is not supported for older prompts.
+Editing is not supported for older prompts.

 • Only the last edited prompt is retained; previous versions are not stored.